 Proposition 10 (2.10) Let l be a line.
-Denote the set of lines $\{m : m \text{ is incident with a point that lies on } l \text{ or } m$ by L. Then L contains every line.
+Denote the set of lines $\{m : m \text{ is incident with a point that lies on } l \text{ or } m \text{ by } L$.
+Then L contains every line.

-II.
-Do the problems from the following list that were assigned to you in class.
+- II.
+Do the problems from the following list that were assigned to you in class. - 1.

-- 1. Exercise 2. - 2.
 Show the interpretation in Example 3 of the text is a model of Incidence geometry.
 Further, show this model satisfies the Euclidean parallel property.

-- 3. Show the interpretation in Example 4 of the text is a model of Incidence geometry.
-Further, show this model satisfies the hyperbolic parallel property. - 4.
+- 2. Show the interpretation in Example 4 of the text is a model of Incidence geometry.
+Further, show this model satisfies the hyperbolic parallel property. - 3.
 Construct an interpretation of Incidence geometry in which Incidence Axioms 1 and 2 hold but 3 fails.
+Explain why problems II.2, II.3, and II.4 together show that it is impossible to prove any of the three axioms using only the other two. - 4.
+Construct an interpretation of Incidence geometry in which Incidence Axioms 2 and 3 hold but 1 fails.
 Explain why problems II.2, II.3, and II.4 together show that it is impossible to prove any of the three axioms using only the other two. - 5.
-Construct an interpretation of Incidence geometry in which Incidence Axioms 2 and 3 hold but 1 fails.
-Explain why problems II.2, II.3, and II.4 together show that it is impossible to prove any of the three axioms using only the other two. - 6.
 Construct an interpretation of Incidence geometry in which Incidence Axioms 1 and 3 hold but 2 fails.
-Explain why problems II.2, II.3, and II.4 together show that it is impossible to prove any of the three axioms using only the other two. - 7.
-Exercise 9.a (Be sure to familiarize yourself with all five of the interpretations in Exercise 9.) - 8.
-Exercise 9.b (Be sure to familiarize yourself with all five of the interpretations in Exercise 9.) - 9.
-Exercise 9.c (Be sure to familiarize yourself with all five of the interpretations in Exercise 9.) - 10.
-Exercise 9.d (Be sure to familiarize yourself with all five of the interpretations in Exercise 9.) - 11.
-Exercise 9.e (Be sure to familiarize yourself with all five of the interpretations in Exercise 9.) - 12.
-Exercise 10.a - 13.
-Exercise 10.b - 14.
-Exercise 10.c - 15.
-Exercise 11. - 16.
-Exercise 13.
-[Devlin's book might be useful in your justifications.] - 1.
-Exercise 2 of Chapter 2. - 2.
-Exercise 3 of Chapter 2.
-Negate the Euclidean Parallel Postulate (Page 19). - 3.
-Exercise 4 of Chapter 2.Negate Euclid's fourth postulate (Page 18). - 4.
-Exercise 5 of Chapter.
+Explain why problems II.2, II.3, and II.4 together show that it is impossible to prove any of the three axioms using only the other two. - III.
+A number of the interpretations in this exercise will be seen later in the semester.
+Be sure to familiarize yourself with all of them.